 While tooth extraction is generally the last resort for dentists, severe damage or infection can make it the only option to protect your oral health.
-If you have a tooth that is damaged beyond repair, Dr. Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg at Knoxville Oral and Maxillofacial Surgery in Knoxville, TN, can perform a safe and virtually painless tooth extraction.
+If you have a tooth that is damaged beyond repair, Dr. Turner P. Emery or Dr. Michael D. Wooten at Knoxville Oral and Maxillofacial Surgery in Knoxville, TN, can perform a safe and virtually painless tooth extraction.
 By electing to undergo your extraction at our office, you can benefit from a full range of oral surgery services, from bone grafting, to maintain the density of your jaw, to dental implant placement, to replace the extracted tooth.

 Reasons for Extractions